 - Faculty professor

-The Bureau of Labor Statistics projects a 10 percent growth in employment for postsecondary education administrators from 2016 to 2026.
-The median annual wage for higher education administrators was $90,760 in May 2016.
+The Bureau of Labor Statistics projects 8 percent growth in employment for postsecondary education administrators from 2020 to 2030.
+Moreover, the median annual wage for higher education administrators was $97,500 in May 2020.

 |Metro Area||Annual Mean Salary||Employment|